The most important Amazon KPIs at a glance: These metrics sellers should definitely pay attention to!

 Das sind auf Amazon relevante KPI!

 The myth persists: Amazon makes sellers rich.
-However, anyone who has dealt with this topic quickly realizes: Amazon can work well for sellers, but it is by no means a guaranteed success!
+However, anyone who has dealt with this topic quickly comes to the realization: Amazon can work well for sellers, but it is by no means a guaranteed success!
 Like any other business, entrepreneurs must also keep an eye on the important KPIs on Amazon.

-The e-commerce giant quickly penalizes marketplace sellers who do not have their metrics under control.
-But first, we want to clarify what are known as Key Performance Indicators, or KPIs for short, and what they can be useful for.
-After that, we will delve into the Amazon KPIs.
+For the e-commerce giant quickly penalizes marketplace sellers who do not have their metrics under control.
+But first, we want to clarify what so-called Key Performance Indicators, or KPIs, actually are and what they can be useful for.
+Afterwards, we will delve into the Amazon KPIs.

-What are KPIs and why are they useful?
+What are KPIs and why are KPIs useful?

 “Key Performance Indicator” can be translated as “performance metric” and comes from business management.
-KPIs can measure the extent to which important objectives have been achieved or to what degree they have been reached.
-In manufacturing, an important KPI might be the average utilization of a machine compared to its maximum possible utilization.
+KPIs can measure the extent to which important objectives have been implemented or to what degree they have been achieved.
+In manufacturing, an important KPI could be, for example, the average utilization of a machine compared to the maximum possible utilization.

-The concept has also gained widespread use in the digital industry.
-Whether it’s a personal online shop or Amazon, an important KPI is, for example, the conversion rate.
+The concept has also gained widespread acceptance in the digital industry.
+Whether it’s a personal online shop or Amazon – an important KPI is, for example, the conversion rate.
 For advertisers, KPIs relate to the impressions of an advertisement and its click-through rate.
 B2B websites, on the other hand, often measure their success based on leads.

-KPIs help to keep track of important performance metrics and systematically check critical success factors.
+Thus, KPIs help to keep important performance metrics in view and systematically check critical success factors.
 Only those who measure their success or failure know where the issues lie in the machinery and what is already working well.
-This makes it possible to optimize with purpose and understanding.
+Then it is also possible to optimize with purpose and understanding.

 Which KPIs are relevant for Amazon?

-Unlike sellers with their own online shops, marketplace sellers face unique challenges.
+Unlike sellers who have their own online shop, marketplace sellers face particular challenges.
 Relevant KPIs on Amazon are often set by the online giant itself.
-Those who do not pay attention to these performance metrics have no chance of ranking their products highly or winning the Buy Box.
-And those who fail to do so will hardly sell any products.
+Those who do not pay attention to these performance metrics have no chance of ranking high with their products or winning the Buy Box.
+And those who do not succeed in this will hardly sell products.

-Additionally, many of the usual KPIs, such as impressions or click rates, cannot be measured or can only be estimated by the marketplace seller.
-Sellers have the best chance to influence click rates, conversion rates, and sales when they are aware of the KPI metrics set by Amazon and align their business optimization accordingly.
+Additionally, many of the usual KPIs, such as impressions or click rates, cannot be measured accurately or only approximately by the marketplace seller.
+The best chance to influence click rate, conversion rate, and sales is for sellers to know the KPI metrics set by Amazon and align the optimization of their business accordingly.

-There is another important reason why relevant Amazon KPIs should be closely monitored: Amazon does so as well.
+There is another important reason why relevant Amazon KPIs should be monitored: Amazon does it too.
 If sellers ignore the performance metrics, they risk failing to meet the required standards.
-Once this happens, Amazon is aware of it – and this can not only affect ranking or the chances of winning the Buy Box.
-Anyone who has ever had to create an action plan knows that this is not a desirable goal and only wastes time and money unnecessarily.
+Once this happens, Amazon is aware of it – and this can not only affect the ranking or the profit of the Buy Box.
+Anyone who has ever had to create an action plan knows that this is not a desirable goal and only wastes time and money.
 In the worst case, the e-commerce giant may even suspend the entire seller account.
 For entrepreneurs whose core business is Amazon, this would be a disaster.

-There is therefore a strong case for monitoring all performance metrics.
-If an Amazon KPI threatens to slip into a critical range, countermeasures can be taken early on to avoid account suspension.
+There is therefore much to be said for monitoring all performance metrics.
+If an Amazon KPI threatens to slip into a critical area, countermeasures can be taken early on to avoid account suspension.

 Important KPIs: Seller Performance

-It is now well known among marketplace sellers that shipping method and shipping duration play an important role.
-Amazon prefers it when sellers ship through the in-house program “Fulfillment by Amazon” (FBA).
-On one hand, this brings additional revenue to the platform provider, and on the other hand, it guarantees fast and hassle-free delivery, which ensures customer satisfaction.
-However, the shipping methods Prime by Seller or Fulfillment by Merchant also meet the standards.
+That the shipping method and the shipping duration play an important role, by now every marketplace seller should have noticed.
+Amazon prefers it when merchants ship via the in-house program “Fulfillment by Amazon” (FBA).
+On one hand, this brings additional revenue into the coffers of the platform provider, on the other hand, it guarantees fast and uncomplicated delivery, which ensures customer satisfaction.
+But the shipping methods Prime by sellers or Fulfillment by Merchant also meet the standards.

-Equally important as an Amazon KPI is the overall seller performance.
-This consists of various indicators:
+Equally important as Amazon KPI is the overall seller performance.
+This consists of different indicators:

-Rate of Order DefectsNegative review, service-related credit card chargeback, A-to-Z Guarantee claimbelow 1%, ideally 0%
+Rate an order deficienciesNegative rating, service-related credit card chargeback, A-to-Z Guarantee claimbelow 1%, preferably 0%

-Rate of Late DeliveriesLate delivery = shipping confirmation after the expected shipping date has passedbelow 4%, ideally 0%
+Rate of late deliverieslate delivery = shipping confirmation after the expected shipping date has passedbelow 4%, preferably 0%

-Dissatisfaction with ReturnsReturn request with negative customer review, return inquiries not answered within 48 hours, incorrectly rejected return requestsbelow 10%, ideally 0%
+Dissatisfaction with returnsReturn request with negative customer rating, return inquiries not answered within 48 hours, incorrectly rejected return requestsbelow 10%, preferably 0%

-Seller RatingsAverage Seller Rating and Number of Reviewsas positive as possible, as high as possible
+Seller ratingsAverage seller rating and number of ratingsas positive as possible, as high as possible

-Response Timeaverage time taken to respond to customer inquiries over the last 90 daysbelow 24 hours, ideally below 12 hours
+Response timeaverage time taken to respond to customer inquiries over the last 90 daysbelow 24h, preferably below 12h

 InventoryOut of stock, delivery difficultiesas rarely as possible

-Dissatisfaction with Customer ServiceNegative review from a customer regarding a response in the buyer-seller messaging systemas low as possible
+Dissatisfaction with customer servicenegative rating of a customer from a response in the buyer-seller inboxas low as possible

-Professional sellers do not just list their products on Amazon, monitor important KPI metrics, and then call it a day.
+Professional sellers do not only list their products on Amazon, monitor important KPI metrics, and then call it a day.
 There is more to it.
-Especially private label sellers must also engage with the topic of advertising.
-The same performance metrics that are used as KPIs in marketing in general apply here as well.
+Especially private label sellers must also deal with the topic of advertising.
+And the same performance metrics apply on Amazon that are used as KPIs in marketing in general.

-Another important Amazon KPI is the ACoS, short for “Advertising Cost of Sale.”
-This indicator relates the costs of advertising campaigns to the revenue generated from that advertising: ACoS = Advertising Costs / Revenue.
+Another important Amazon KPI is therefore the ACoS, short for “Advertising Cost of Sale”.
+This indicator relates the costs of advertising campaigns to the revenue generated by this advertising: ACoS = Advertising costs / Revenue.

-However, how high or low the ACoS can be as an Amazon KPI depends on many other factors that must be considered individually, such as the goal of the PPC campaigns, the margin, and the level of competitive pressure within the product category.
+How high or low the ACoS can be as an Amazon KPI depends on many other factors that must be considered individually, such as the goal of the PPC campaigns, the margin, and how high the competitive pressure is within the product category.
 Unlike Google Ads, Amazon Ads not only contribute to the sales of a product but also always have an impact on organic visibility.

-Due to this more holistic effect, many sellers have started to increasingly focus on Cost per Order (CPO) as an Amazon KPI.
-This involves dividing the advertising expenses of a specific period by the total sales achieved in the same period.
-This accounts for the fact that Amazon Ads have a broader impact.
+Due to this rather holistic effect, many sellers have started to increasingly focus on the Cost per Order (CPO) as an Amazon KPI.
+In this case, the advertising expenses of a specific period are divided by the total sales achieved in the same period.
+This takes into account the fact that Amazon Ads have a larger impact radius.

-Selling on Amazon without regularly checking important KPI metrics?
+Selling on Amazon but not checking important KPI metrics regularly?
 You can try, but it’s pointless.
 Because those who do not know where the error in the system lies are hardly able to optimize their business in time.
-The consequences can include not only a downgrade in ranking or loss of the Buy Box – but also an account suspension is a very realistic prospect.
+The consequences can be not only a downgrade in ranking or the loss of Buy Box – an account suspension is also a quite realistic prospect.

-Therefore, Amazon sellers should always keep important KPI metrics in mind and respond promptly to any issues.
-The same applies to the performance of PPC campaigns in the Amazon ecosystem, even though the guidelines here are not as concrete as those for seller performance.
-ACoS and CPO should be monitored to assess whether a campaign is achieving its goals.
+Therefore, Amazon sellers should always keep important KPI metrics in mind and respond promptly to problems.
+The same applies to the performance of PPC campaigns in the Amazon ecosystem, even if the guidelines here are not as concrete as for seller performance.
+Here, ACoS and CPO should be monitored to assess whether a campaign is achieving its goal.

 Image credits in the order of the images: © WrightStudio – stock.adobe.com